parrt/cs601/lectures/threads-pp.md

 <blockquote>
 Acquiring the monitor lock of a Lock instance has no specified relationship with invoking any of the lock() methods of that instance.
 It is recommended that to avoid confusion you never use Lock instances in this way, except within their own implementation.
 </blockquote>

+From Java 1.6 forward, the cost of doing intrinsic locking versus these explicit locks is basically the same.
+For simplicity I generally use the intrinsic locking.
+On the other hand, there are situations where we need to pull the lock or generally need more flexability.
+In that case, I use `Lock` explicitly.

 See the lock-ordering deadlock section below for more use of `Lock`.